 What is the Prologue?

-The Prologue is a mandatory one-day race around the mountains and lakes of Fuschl am See, Austria – an area instantly recognizable to fans of the Sound of Music, which was filmed here.
-The first three athletes are each given five-minutes on the main race start and an additional Led Lenser Nightpass to use during the race.
+The Prologue is a mandatory one-day race around the mountains of the Salzburger Land.
+The first three athletes are each given an additional Night Pass to use during the race.
+The overall rankings will also determine each athlete’s start time on day two of the main event.

 How can I follow the action?